Automobile Dacia: Founding

 At the Bucharest show in 1979, the restyled 1310 models were presented.
 These had quad lamps at the front, larger lamps at the rear, re-profiled bumpers, and a new interior.
 The changes were heavily inspired by Renault's own restyling of its 12 in 1975.
 After a brief series of "crossover" cars in 1981 (for example, there were no more rectangular headlights available for the 1300, so the last models used the quad lamps of the 1310), the 1310 hit the Romanian market in late 1981.
 In the UK, where it was known as the Dacia Denem, the top of the range model included such luxuries as a five-speed gearbox, alloy wheels and electric windows.
 The advertising slogan used for the car was "The Very Acceptable Dacia Denem".
 Sales were very limited, and the number surviving are not thought to exceed ten, although the Romanian Embassy in South Kensington kept a fleet running until the mid-1990s.
 Sales of the pick-up version, known as the Shifter, continued until the 1990s, and the ARO 10 was also sold as the Dacia Duster.
 Production was stopped in late 1982.

 At the same time the Sport model was produced.
 At the 1980 Bucharest international trade fair, crowds admired the Brașovia, a prototype of a sports coupé based on the 1310 and developed at a service station in Brașov.
 The go-ahead was given for a prestige model, and so from 1983 the two-door Dacia 1310 Sport (and later the 1410 Sport), was available for general consumption.
-These were very popular for rallies, and racing drivers such as Nicu Grigoraș tuned them to extract extraordinary power from the old Renault engine.
+These were popular for rallies, and racing drivers such as Nicu Grigoraș tuned them to extract extraordinary power from the old Renault engine.